irrigating a plant using a hose

 • During the first two years after planting, check the soil moisture at least once a week and water if the soil feels dry at 6 inches.
 This is especially important to help the roots of new plants get established in the soil.

 • Be careful not to overwater.
-Many people have inadvertently drowned newly planted trees by watering them too often.
-Water should soak in quickly; your plants should never sit in a puddle of water for an extended period of time.
-This can lead to root damage.
+Many people have inadvertently drowned newly-planted trees by watering them too often.
+Water should soak in quickly; the plants should never sit in a puddle of water for an extended period of time, as that can lead to root damage.

 • Water in the morning.
 Watering during the heat of the day increases the amount of water lost to evaporation by as much as 40%.
-Late-day, overhead watering increases the chances of some plants being infected by diseases.
+Late-day, overhead watering that gets the leaves wet increases the chances of some plants being infected by diseases.

 • Observe how quickly your soil dries out after rain or watering.
-Clay soil drains slowly porous sandy soil drains quickly.
+Clay soil drains slowly, and porous sandy soil drains quickly.
 Adding organic matter to the soil will improve drainage in clay soil and increase water retention in sandy soil.

-• Evergreens – trees or shrubs that have needles or leaves that remain green on the plant through the winter – should be deeply watered in the fall before the ground freezes if precipitation has been insufficient.
+Evergreen trees and shrubs have foliage that stays alive year-round and which remains on the plant through the winter.
+Evergreens should be deeply watered in the fall before the ground freezes if precipitation has been insufficient.
 Evergreens continue to lose water during the winter, especially when the temperature is above 40°F and on sunny, windy days.
 If the soil is dry, the plants may become desiccated, turn brown, and die, even if those symptoms don’t become obvious until spring.

 • Check soil moisture at least weekly during the hottest, driest part of summer and fall when plants have a higher demand for water.